liquinlab/elm-smile/docs/concepts.md

 such as the `InstructionsQuiz` View which can be used to quickly build comprehension check quizes.

+That's it!
+You can now run the experiment and see your new View appear after the windowsizer View.
+Let's see how to test it out.

 ## Developing and debugging your experiment

-Another key feature of Smile is the ability to develop and debug your experiment in the browser.
+A final key concept of Smile is the advanced tools which help you develop and debug your experiment.
 You can read more about [development](/developing) in the remainder of the documentation.
 However, most simply you type

 ```sh